kelsiesmurphy/adventuregrid/README.md

 I designed the Figma file for AdventureGrid in 2021 whilst practicing UX design in Figma for the Google UX Design certification.
 You can view the landing page here:
 * Design File - [Figma](https://www.figma.com/file/6y3NfwIqNHi1d9CFf0avwn/AdventureGrid-Design-File?node-id=0%3A1&t=LkN4g6GFA7sTKZwt-1)

+This project was a continuation of this project, building out the admin dashboard for AdventureGrid, which I built and designed from scratch, using inspiration from the design file above.
+As an extension, I also built out the landing page shown.

 <!-- BUILT WITH -->
 ## Built With